-Background of User Photo Sync Behavior in Office 365
+Background of User Photo Sync Behavior in Microsoft 365

 In O365 there are a plethora of ways to view and configure user profile images.
 If these images were stored in a single location, this would not be a problem.
 But, it turns out that they are not and that the rules for how these images are synchronized across the various data stores is a little complicated.
 So, the purpose of this post is to shed some light on how this works today.